rasilab/github_demo/README.md

 # GitHub is an effective platform for collaborative and reproducible laboratory research

 ## Getting Started
 - This repository is an example to demonstrate the organizational principles discussed in [Chen et al., 2024](paperurl).
+Please refer to the text for more details.
-- Open an Issue to discuss ideas, experiments, analyses, or literature.
+- In each project's repository, open an Issue to discuss ideas, experiments, analyses, or literature.
-- Create Issues for Literature, Ideas, Experiments, Analyses.
+  - Create Issue templates (e.g. for Literature, Ideas, Experiments, Analyses) to streamline this process.
-- Add experiments, analyses, grants, presentations and manuscripts into `user` subfolder inside each folder.
-- Use the repository for storing all your work except large raw data files.

 ## Repository Organization
-- Experiments, Analyses, Grants, Presentations, and Manuscripts go into separate folders on their own.
+- Experiments, Analyses, Grants, Presentations, and Manuscripts go into separate folders.
 - Each project contributor creates a sub-folder within the above folders to store their work.
 - Do not store data files in the repository.
-Instead, create symbolic links from where the data is stored (e.g. server or cloud-based storage).
+Instead, create symbolic links from where the data is stored (e.g. server or cloud-based storage) so it can be easily accessed in the future.
+- The described structure allows all users to be able push to the ```main``` branch without introducing merge conflicts, so we do not generally find added benefit in using branches.

 ### Experiments
 ```
 experiments
     |--USER